ThomasCsson/ThomasCsson/README.md

 -Langmuir.jl: This package implements single adsorption and multicomponent adsorption through Ideal Absorbed Solution Theory (IAST).
 I am corrently working on this with researchers from NTNU.

-You can contact me via either of my emails: Thomas.christiansson
+You can contact me via either of my emails: thomas.christiansson@epfl.ch or thomasvc@stud.ntnu.no

+Otherwise, feel free to reach out on LinkedIn at https://www.linkedin.com/in/thomas-christiansson-3a737130b/